 - Moderately expensive

-Underneath the true-turf construction is a wear and tear-resistant material and a heavy rubber padding.
+Underneath the true-turf construction is wear and tear-resistant material and heavy rubber padding.

 The padding is slip-proof, preventing the mat from moving around during your swing.
 Plus, it prevents vibrations from shocking your hands when your clubhead strikes the turf before your golf ball.